wave2future/dUsefulStuff/ReadMe.markdown

 # Installing

 1. Download the latest dmg file.
-This contains compiled versions of the library for the devices (iPhone and iPad), simulator, documentation and some sample graphics.
+This contains a static framework usuable on both iPhones and iPads, documentation and some sample graphics.
 1. Copy the library contents to a folder somewhere.
 For example, ~/projects/libs/dUsefulStuff
 1. Drag and drop the dUsefulStuff.framework folder to xcode.
+This is essentially the same as adding a framework.
 1. Add the header imports you need to your project.
 As this is a framework, you can now use the framework style syntax.
 For example

 		#import <dUsefulStuff/DCUIRating.h>